Ask an Agent

 Who insures a teenage driver after a divorce?

-Generally speaking, the parent with primary custody should insure the child on their policy.
-The tricky part would be if your son will be driving your vehicle while at your home and his father's vehicle when he stays with him.
-In that instance, it would be best for you and your ex-husband to i…
+Generally speaking, in a divorce the parent with primary custody should insure the child on their policy.
+The tricky part would be if your son will be driving your vehicle while at your home and then his father's vehicle when he stays with him.
+In that instance, it would be best for you and yo…

 Mar 11, 2017 Manhattan, KS